Knuckles the Echidna

 Knuckles also has quite the temper, and while it can be helpful channeling it when fighting whoever might be threatening his island, it can also get him in trouble, such as his interactions with Rouge the Bat.
 He also is extremely shy around girls, which may be an after-effect of living in isolated before being thrown into the Sonic the Hedgehog story.
 While he would never admit it, Knuckles has become a bit envious of the lifestyle that Sonic has, being able to live carefree without anything holding him in one place.
 Even so, Knuckles would never trade away his duties to live Sonic's life, far too devoted to his role as guardian.
 He is also an avid treasure hunter, exploring the island on his down time as well as other locales when he knows the Master Emerald is safe.
 He is also well versed in the martial arts, and has quite the liking toward fruits, especially grapes.

 While Knuckles can not reach the speeds that Sonic can, or jump as high as either Sonic or "Tails," he does possess some unique abilities that neither of them have.
 He is the strongest of the main characters in the Sonic series, said to be as strong as Sonic is fast.
 He is also able to use his spiked knuckles to punch through structures that Sonic can not break by rolling through, and shatter boulders with his fists.
 Additionally, he is a master of martial arts, with a specialty in punching.
 His spiked knuckles also give him the ability to climb almost any surface, compensating for his low jump.
 Also, he can glide, aided by his dreadlock-like spines spreading out as he slips through the air.
 He also enjoys burrowing underground, and is sometimes mistaken as being a mole because of this.
 Curiously, the only times in-game that Knuckles digs downward into the earth, like a real echidna, are in Sonic Adventure and Sonic Adventure 2, and only then with the assistance of the Shovel Claw.
-He can also sense and control the Master Emerald, as he used it to stop the Chaos Emeralds in the final of Sonic Adventure 2.
-In addition to all these unique moves, Knuckles possesses his own variations on the spin attack and spin dash.
+He can also sense and control the Master Emerald, as he used it to stop the Chaos Emeralds in the finale of Sonic Adventure 2.
+In addition to all these unique moves, Knuckles possesses his own variations on the Spin Attack and Spin Dash.
 He also shares Tails' ability to swim, albeit only using it in Sonic Adventure 2.
+He can also use Sonic and Tails as boxing gloves and shoot them like fireballs, and when leveled up can cause the ground to erupt.
+He can also use the Fighting Gloves from Sonic Adventure to perform the Maximum Heat Knuckles Attack on enemies.
+He can also use Triangle Dive with his teammates to glide over wind currents.

-Knuckles also has the capability to transform into various super-powered states, featured in Sonic 3 & Knuckles.
+Knuckles also has the capability to transform into various super-powered states, featured in Sonic the Hedgehog 3 & Knuckles and Sonic Mania.
 The Chaos Emeralds give Knuckles the ability to turn into Super Knuckles, while the Super Emeralds allow him to turn into Hyper Knuckles.
 Although the aforementioned game is the only one in which he can assume these forms, he does use a pseudo–Super form during the finale of Sonic Heroes.

 As is the case with Sonic the Hedgehog, Knuckles the Echidna's storyline has been modified as he has been adapted into other media.
 Oftentimes attempting to fit in Sega canon into other, often western stories, they have been met with varying degrees of success.